Casework serves as the framework that orchestrates efficiency, organization and safety within a laboratory environment.

 Steel

 Steel casework is usually constructed using heavy duty, 12-gauge steel.
-It can have a powder coatcasework finish, which helps prevent cracking, peeling and chipping.
+It can have a powder coat finish, which helps prevent cracking, peeling and chipping.
 The power coat is also abrasion, corrosion and chemical resistant.

 This level of protection makes steel casework a great choice for harsh environments.